MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 1. To test for the maximum latency:

-   1. From the sub-menu, choose the option for **Change thread/latency limits**.
+   1. From the submenu, choose the option for **Change thread/latency limits**.
    1. When prompted, enter 'Time' to define the number of threads against which you want to test.
    1. Specify the maximum latency in milliseconds after which the test stops.
    1. Specify the minimum thread count at which the test starts.